nickbrandt/GitLab/doc/install/azure/index.md

    ```

    This command updates GitLab and its associated components to the latest versions,
-   so it will take a little time to complete.
+   and can take time to complete.
 You'll see various update tasks being
    completed in your terminal.

    NOTE: